 For info on goitres, nodules and enlargement, see here.

 How Can I Help Spread Awareness?

-This awareness month, you can share posts and articles like this one, as well as info-graphics and images that help spread awareness of Thyroid Cancer.
+This Thyroid Cancer Awareness Month, you can share posts and articles such as this one, as well as images that help spread awareness of Thyroid Cancer.
 You may also wish to share your own experience and journey with thyroid cancer to highlight the importance of awareness.

-Talking about thyroid cancer with friends and family and informing them about the signs and symptoms is a good idea, as well as showing support by donating to or supporting thyroid charities and advocacies that push for further awareness and research.
+Talking about thyroid cancer with friends and family and informing them of the signs and symptoms can be a good idea, as well as showing support by donating to or supporting thyroid charities and advocacies that push for further awareness and research.

 Have you had experience of thyroid cancer?
 Let me know your story in the comments section below.